-After failed tenders for the overhaul of Uruguay Police R44 Helicopters, Rotorcorp coordinated with manufacturers, U.S. Embassy, and Commercial Service to deliver a winning solution.
+After failed tenders for the overhaul of Uruguay Police R44 Helicopters, Rotorcorp coordinates with manufacturers, U.S. Embassy, and Commercial Service to deliver a winning solution.

 In June of 2022, Rotorcorp was awarded a contract issued by the Uruguay Interior Ministry to provide 2200-hour maintenance kits, Lycoming O-540 engines, and other spare parts required to complete the overhaul of two Robinson R44 police helicopters operated by the Uruguay National Police.